-- 4.1 Undergraduate students may register for examination purposes solely if they have not registered for any SU modules and have been permitted to follow a module(s) of another university for the purpose of obtaining a qualification at SU. - 4.2 Postgraduate students shall not be allowed to register for examination purposes solely.
-They shall register as full students, provided, however, that they may be granted exemption from tuition fees under certain circumstances.
+4.1 Undergraduate students may register for examination purposes solely if they have not registered for any SU modules and have been permitted to follow a module(s) of another university for the purpose of obtaining a qualification at SU.

+4.2 Postgraduate students shall not be allowed to register for examination purposes solely.
+They shall register as full students, provided, however, that they may be granted exemption from tuition fees under certain circumstances on the recommendation of the relevant departmental chair and with the approval of the relevant dean.